 Policy and practice for women’s participation in the Nepali Army is based on the national policy of gender equality and women empowerment.
 The Nepali Army has recruited women since 1961.

 Women’s participation in civil services and other security forces has followed an increasing trend since 1990.
-The Nepali Army started enrolling women from 1961 in technical service and since 2004 in general service.
+The Nepali Army started enrolling women from 1961 in technical service and from 2004 in general service.
 After the socio-political changes in 1990, the awareness and practice of gender equality increased throughout the country.

 Even though the concept of women soldiers is not new in the Nepali Army, it has never before reached the proportions of today.
 Women’s participation in technical service in the Nepali Army also expanded continually as follows: Nurses (1961), Para folders (1965), Medical doctors (1969), Legal (1998), Engineering (2004) and Aviation (2011).

-Listed below are some of the fields in which women soldiers are on active duty as of February 17, 2019.
+Listed below are some of the fields in which women soldiers are on active duty as of August 16, 2022.

 |SN||SERVICE||Brig Gen||Col||Lt Col||Maj||Act Maj||Capt||Act Capt||Lt||WO1||WO2||Sgt||Cpl||L/Cpl||Pte||Recruit||Nce||Total|